geekysagarjain/IOT-GATEWAY/README.md

 📡 Offline Buffering – Stores messages locally if the broker is unreachable and forwards them when reconnected.

-⚙️ Lightweight & Modular – Written in [language/framework you're using], with a modular design for easy customization and extension.
+⚙️ Lightweight & Modular – Written in Python, with a modular design for easy customization and extension.

 📦 Use Cases